 Unfortunately, the carbon market has been exploited by some to make money with no benefit to the environment, which means careful selection of projects is required to ensure offsetting delivers positive impact.

-There are several independent governing bodies that assess, monitor and audit the equality of carbon offset projects.
+There are several independent verification organisations that assess, monitor and audit the equality of carbon offset projects.
 We prefer projects verified under Gold Standard or Verra Verified Carbon Standard (VCS).

-These governing bodies work with project developers and local stakeholders to ensure projects adhere to environmental and social safeguards.
-Governance is transparent.
-And outcomes are long-term, consistent and comparable, providing assurance that everything claimed is real and quantifiable.
+These verifiers work with project developers and local stakeholders to ensure projects adhere to environmental and social safeguards.
+The verification process is transparent and outcomes are long-term, consistent and comparable, providing assurance that everything claimed is real and quantifiable.